BIOP/biop-desktop-doc/build.md

 FROM nvcr.io/nvidia/pytorch:23.07-py3
 ```

-When building the main image via [DockerFile-ms](/docker/DockerFile-ms) we make use of multisage build, i.e. using smaller image containing a software.
+When building the main image via [DockerFile-ms](/docker/DockerFile-ms) we make use of multi-stage build, i.e. using smaller image containing a software.
 The rational for this is to "simplify" the build when you want to change a single "program" one doesn't need to build everything from scratch but rather create a new sub-block and update the main.

 ```